mercuryseries/acts_as_network/README.md

-This gem is intended to simplify the definition and storage of reciprocal relationships between entities using `ActiveRecord`, exposing a "network" of 2-way connections between records.
+This gem is intended to simplify the definition and storage of reciprocal relationships between entities using `ActiveRecord`, exposing a "network" of two-way connections between records.
 It does this in DRY way using only **a single record** in a `has_and_belongs_to_many` join table or `has_many :through` join model.
 Thus, there is no redundancy and you need only one instance of an association or join model to represent both directions of the relationship.

-This is especially useful for social networks where a "friend" relationship in one direction implies the reverse relationship (when Jack is a friend of Jane then Jane should also be a friend of Jack).
+This is especially useful for social networks where a *friend* relationship in one direction implies the reverse relationship (when Jack is a friend of Jane, Jane should also be a friend of Jack).

 ## History